 Thus, only one slot was now left to be fought for by three continents: Africa, Asia and Oceania.

-Since the 1970 FIFA World Cup in Mexico, Africa have been present at every tournament, although their best ever performance have been at Italia 1990, Korea/Japan 2002, and South Africa 2010 when Cameroon, Senegal, and Ghana reached the quarterfinals respectively.
+Since the 1970 FIFA World Cup in Mexico, Africa has been present at every tournament.
+However, their best-ever performance has been at Italy in 1990, Korea/Japan in 2002, and South Africa in 2010, when Cameroon, Senegal and Ghana reached the quarterfinals respectively.

 1966 FIFA World Cup Final